SmartHomePrivacyProject/CrossTraceWF/README.md

 # Cross-trace Website Fingerprinting

 The dataset and code are for research purposes only.
-The results of this study are published in the following poster:
+The results of this study are published in the following paper:

 Jimmy Dani and Boyang Wang, "HiddenText: Cross-Trace Website Fingerprinting Over Encrypted Traffic," IEEE 22nd International Conference on Information Reuse and Integration for Data Science (IRI'21), August, 2021.